Summer Grilling: 6 Unusual Foods to Cook on the Grill

 Hot dogs, burgers, chicken, fish, vegetables–these are all things that I typically throw on the grill during the summer season.
 Grilling is such a simple way to cook my favorite foods.
 I wish I could use the appliance to whip up some other items … oh wait, I can!

 I’ve recently discovered a few tasty foods that don’t traditionally go on the grill, but definitely should.
-Try putting these foods on the grill and following these cooking tips to pleasantly surprise your taste buds:
+Try putting these foods on the grill (and while you’re at it, blend up one of these refreshing summer drinks) to pleasantly surprise your taste buds:

 Alright, you may not be able to grill the ice cream, but you can toss everything else onto your grill.
 Slice a banana (with the peel still on) lengthwise.
 Place a few pieces of chocolate and some mini marshmallows inside and put it on the grill until the chocolate and marshmallow melt, about 10 minutes.
 Once they’re done, serve with some fresh ice cream and top with a cherry!
 Mouth watering yet?

 If you thought that spaghetti and meatballs couldn’t get any better, think again.
 Mix together ground beef with all of the essentials, like milk, eggs, cheese, bread crumbs, onion, garlic, parsley and basil (and whatever else you like in your meatballs).

 The trick to cooking meatballs on the grill is to make sure that they’re cooked all the way through without burning the outside.
 Leave them on the grill for about 10 to 15 minutes per side.
 Don’t leave the meatballs unattended—stay close by to make sure they aren’t burning.
 When the time is up, move the meatballs over indirect heat, and fill a skillet with your choice of pasta and sauce.
 Throw in the meatballs for a few minutes to really let the flavor soak in.